José Echániz

-José Echániz (1905-1969) was a Cuban-born pianist.
+José Echániz (1905–1969) was a Cuban-born pianist and musician.
 A child prodigy, he studied at the Falcón Conservatory in Havana, where he was awarded the title "professor of piano" at age 14.
 During the 1920s, he toured the US and appeared in Europe.
 During the 1930s, he was a featured soloist with orchestras in the US and appeared under the batons of many distinguished conductors.
 Echániz joined the Eastman School faculty in 1944.
 Throughout his 25-year teaching career, Echániz maintained an active career as a recitalist in Europe, the US, and the Caribbean, as an orchestral soloist, and as a recording artist.

 Early life

-Echániz was born in the town of Guanabacoa on June 4, 1905.
+José Echániz y Justiniani was born in the town of Guanabacoa in Havana, Cuba on June 4, 1905.

 Echániz received his first piano lessons from his father, who was a professor at the Conservatorio Nacional Hubert de Blanck.
 He later studied with Ignacio Tellería, until he entered the Conservatorio Falcón in La Habana under the tutelage of Alberto Falcón himself, from which he graduated with the title Professor of Piano at the age of fourteen.

 US debut and performances in Europe

 On January 4, 1922, he made his American debut at Town Hall in New York.
 He toured the world with Tito Schipa, appearing with the famous Italian tenor as his accompanist in joint recitals, and in recordings.
 While touring with Schipa, Echániz also gave solo recitals.

-During his career Echániz appeared in the United States and in Europe as a recitalist, and also as soloist with major orchestras under conductors such as Gonzalo Roig, José Iturbi, Rudolf Ganz, Erick Leinsdorf, Howard Hanson, Frederick Stock, Vladimir Golschmann, Sir Eugene Goosens, Dmitri Mitropoulos, Paul White, Guy Fraser Harrison, Laszlo Somogyi, Theodore Bloomfield, and Massimo Preccia.
+During his career Echániz appeared in the United States and in Europe as a recitalist, and also as soloist with major orchestras under conductors such as Gonzalo Roig, José Iturbi, Rudolf Ganz, Erick Leinsdorf, Howard Hanson, Frederick Stock, Vladimir Golschmann, Sir Eugene Goosens, Dimitri Mitropoulos, Paul White, Guy Fraser Harrison, Laszlo Somogyi, Theodore Bloomfield, and Massimo Preccia.